showaltb/showaltb.github.io/_posts/2015-07-27-how-i-converted-a-large-mod_perl-project-to-a-psgi-app.md

 ## Getting to a Solution

 When I first started looking at all of this, nothing seemed to be the right answer.
-I didn't want a Framwork, because I would have to rewrite all my scripts to adapt to the Framework's calling conventions.
+I didn't want a framework, because I would have to rewrite all my scripts to adapt to the framework's calling conventions.
 The `Plack::APP::CGIBin` application seemed promising.
 From the description:

 > Plack::App::CGIBin allows you to load CGI scripts from a directory and